salamandersen93/Spotted_Lanternfly_Analysis/README.md

-# Analysis of Spotted Lanternfly Sightings Reported on iNaturalist in US
+# Analysis of Spotted Lanternfly Sighting Reports from iNaturalist in US

 Data from https://www.gbif.org/occurrence/ was filtered to include occurrences in the United States of lycorma delicatula (white) - the spotted lanternfly.
 The Darwin Core Archive dataset was downloaded - which included raw data as occurrence.txt and multimedia.txt.
 Occurrence data was read into a pandas csv file and cleaned for further analysis and visualization.
 Data was enriched to include reference to image files saved in an open access S3 bucket.
 Sentiment analysis was performed on the occurrence remarks column.